yashkhasbage25/AnonymizingAudioVisualData/_posts/2021-07-01-applying-current-ideas-to-general-videos.md

 #### Difficulties and Solutions

+* vid2vid has to be applied to video before face anonymization.

 * The videos are high resolution.
 Face occupies only a small part of it.
 Using AttGAN over complete video will make it slow and memory-consuming.
 Thus, we need to extract the face first, transform the face, and place it back at right location in video.
 There are several recent high-accuracy face detectors, however with simple lab-based videos, we don't need any sophisticated method.
 Haar-Cascade detector (https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) will work in such cases.